Casque and Gauntlet: Membership

 Members of C&G nominate and select tappees as a group.
 Tapping takes place at a time the College coordinates with the other senior societies, usually around Winter Carnival.
-In the 1950s, the society discontinued its practice of blackballing, instead relying on a system of prospects receiving a 75% vote to be tapped.
+In the 1950s, the society discontinued its practice of blackballing, instead relying on a system of prospects receiving a 75 percent vote to be tapped.
 It also experimented with allowing each member to select their own replacement.
 Following coeducation at Dartmouth in 1972, the class of 1979 delegation voted unanimously to nominate women for membership.
 Members are selected based on achievement, character, and service to Dartmouth.

 C&G is co-ed.
 The first six women members of C&G joined the class of 1980 delegation.

 While C&G's membership is not secret, some elements of the society are kept secret, as one might expect from a sorority or fraternity.
 Society meetings, held — like all Dartmouth senior societies — on Monday nights, are closed; the initiation ceremony and other details are also kept secret.